< Back to results

 Overview

-Launch your flying career at one of the top 20 universities in the world.* The Bachelor of Aviation (Flying) will prepare you for a successful career as a pilot, industry leader or manager within the aviation sector.
+Launch your flying career at one of the top 20 universities in the world.* The Bachelor of Aviation (Flying) will prepare you to become a confident, licensed pilot.

-Our Flying program has been recently revamped to meet the rapidly changing needs of the aviation sector.
-The degree focuses on the skills and knowledge needed to become a professional pilot working either as a single pilot in a general aviation organisation or as a multi-crew team in an airline.
-Designed in collaboration with key aviation industry partners, the program allows students to gain real-world experience through mentorships and partner programs to accelerate their pathway to becoming a first officer.
+Our flying program focuses on the skills and knowledge needed to become a professional pilot working either as a single pilot in a general aviation organisation or as a multi-crew team in an airline.
+Designed in collaboration with key aviation industry partners, students gain real-world experience through mentorships and partner programs to accelerate their pathway to becoming a first officer.

-With tourism experiencing a huge upswing, airlines around the world growing their fleets and a brand-new airport opening in Sydney’s west, there’s never been a better time to take to the skies as a pilot.
-Our graduates are highly respected and in high demand in Australia and internationally, thanks to UNSW Aviation’s reputation in the industry and our global alumni network.
+Tourism is experiencing a huge upswing and airlines around the world are growing their fleets.
+With a brand-new airport opening in Sydney’s west, there’s never been a better time to take to the skies as a pilot.
+UNSW graduates are highly respected and in high demand in Australia and internationally, thanks to the School of Aviation’s industry reputation and our global alumni network.

 *QS World University Rankings, 2024